lab596/civiform/Getting-started.md

 This will start up a dev instance of the application that uses Azurite, the Azure emulator, instead of local stack, the AWS emulator.
 This script sets an environment variable, ```STORAGE_SERVICE_NAME``` telling the application to run using the Azure emulator instead of AWS.

+**Warning**: There's a [known issue](https://github.com/seattle-uat/civiform/issues/2230) where you may encounter a compile loop, the most reliable way to address that is to do `bin/sbt clean` before the above.

 2. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the app in a browser at http://localhost:9000.
    Be patient on the initial page load since it will take some time for all the sources to compile.